bostonou/bostonou.github.io/_posts/2015-06-23-understanding-the-dom-part-1.markdown

 1. The DOM is provides a structured representation of the document (e.g. HTML page)
 2. The nodes of the DOM can have event handlers attached to them

-Here's a simple example that shows a typical type of DOM interaction, using a cljs wrapper of jQuery:
+Here's a simple example that shows a typical type of DOM interaction, using a [cljs wrapper of jQuery][jayq]:

 {% highlight clojure %}
 (ns cljs-made-easy.core